umbraco/UmbracoDocs/umbraco-cms/Reference/Debugging/index.md

 # Debugging with SourceLink

 Microsoft and Visual Studio have introduced a new debugging technology called 'SourceLink' that enables source code debugging of certain .NET assemblies from NuGet.
-In version Umbraco 8.1+, this feature has been enabled to allow developers to step into the native Umbraco CMS source code.
+This feature has been enabled to allow developers to step into the native Umbraco CMS source code.

 ## Enabling SourceLink in Visual Studio 2017 & 2019